-24.10 The Council's Indoor Sports Facility Needs Assessment highlights the need for new facilities within the borough and will be updated in 2022.
-Where possible and feasible, such provision should be provided on-site in line with the Council's Indoor Sports Facility Needs Assessment.
+24.10 The Council's Indoor Sports Facility Needs

+Assessment highlights the need for new

+facilities within the borough and will be

+updated in 2023.
+Where possible and

+feasible, such provision should be provided

+on-site in line with the Council's Indoor Sports

+Facility Needs Assessment.
+The supporting

+text to Policy 37 deals with the use of

+Community Use Agreements and artificial

+pitches, which may also be relevant to indoor

+facilities.